 Specify the destination directory on the device in which you want to install the directory.
 The destination directory should be the folder where the files are installed from the uploaded source folder.
-For example: If you upload a source directory zen with files that should be copied to directory ten / ten / ten on the Linux device, then the Destination Directory should be ten / ten / ten.
+For example: If you upload a source directory zen with files that should be copied to directory /tmp/zen on the Linux device, then the Destination Directory should be /tmp/zen.